Countries

 Who can adopt?

-- Single parents can also adopt.
-They shall be at least 28 years old;
+- Single parents can also They shall be at least 28 years old;

 - The adoptive parent shall be at least 15 years older than the adopted child;